 Between 1979 and 1983 he served on the faculty of Harvard University as Assistant Professor of Afro American Studies.
 He taught the following undergraduate courses: Black Politics; Ethnic Politics; Black Urban Communities; Politics of Urban Education; Puerto Rican Politics; and Black Political Thought.

 In 1983 he was appointed Dean of the College of Public and Community Service at the University of Massachusetts Boston.
-After serving five years in this position he was appointed Director of the William Monroe Trotter Institute and then Senior Fellow at The Trotter Institute and Professor of Political Science in the Africana Studies Department until 2001.
+After serving five years in this position, he was appointed Director of the William Monroe Trotter Institute and then Senior Fellow at The Trotter Institute and Professor of Political Science in the Africana Studies Department until 2001 when he joined the faculty of Tufts University as a full professor.

 Professor Jennings has held visiting appointments at Northeastern University; Massachusetts Institute of Technology; and Yale University.